Checking vs. Savings Accounts: Which Is More Secure and Why?

 Checking accounts are generally safe, but they do come with some risks.
 Because they're designed for everyday transactions, they may be more susceptible to fraud, such as identity theft or unauthorized purchases.

 Most banks offer security features to protect your account, such as two-factor authentication and fraud monitoring.
-Monitoring your account regularly and immediately report any suspicious activity to your bank is also essential.
+Monitoring personal checking accounts regularly and immediately reporting any suspicious activity to your bank is also essential.

 Security Features of Savings Accounts